 - Non-Resident Individuals can also claim an income tax deduction for the premium paid towards self, spouse, dependent children and dependent parents, just like a resident Indian.

-- Furthermore, an Individual can claim a tax deduction on preventive health check-up up to INR 5000.
+- Furthermore, an Individual can health insurance claim a tax deduction on preventive health check-up up to INR 5000.
 However, this amount falls within the maximum overall limit of INR 25000 / INR 30000.

 Hence, a maximum of INR 1 lakh can be claimed as an income tax deduction under section 80D by any individual.
 A preventive health check-up of INR 5,000 can also be a part of this total deductible amount U/S 80D.